AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/acsd-57074-yes-no-custom-attribute-does-not-work-with-indexing.md

 ---
 # ACSD-57074: *Yes/No* custom attribute with `price_*` prefix in `attribute_code` attribute doesn't work with indexing

-The ACSD-57074 patch fixes the issue where the *Yes/No* custom attribute with `price_*` prefix in the `attrbute_code` attribute doesn't work with indexing.
+The ACSD-57074 patch fixes the issue where the *Yes/No* custom attribute with `price_*` prefix in the `attribute_code` attribute doesn't work with indexing.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.47 is installed.
 The patch ID is ACSD-57074.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions